 Unfunded founders they accidentally added on Linkedin / everyone else

 There are other categories of people who may make introductions for you.
 These include brand name founders, service providers such as lawyers accountants bankers and even headhunters, as well as the murky world or everyone who want to break into the investment field.
 While these may well be potentially great sources of introductions for you they can also be dangerous.
 The value of an introduction is not the same.
-If you’re looking for one great introduction these may will not be it.
+If you’re looking for one great introduction these may not be it.

 The reason this may potentially be dangerous to you is that you do not know what a good introduction is and what a bad one is.
 The better sources from a better network will say upfront that their relationship is not very high-quality (and look elsewhere), but the poor source of introductions don’t know that they are a bad introduction themselves.
-They think by sending deal flow they can somehow curry influence, when this is actually not the case.
-Understand that venture capital and start up is very sexy to a lot of people.
+They think by sending deal flow they can somehow curry influence when this is actually not the case.
+Understand that venture capital and startup is very sexy to a lot of people.
 Most people overstate the quality of their relationship with investors.

 In particular, there are also lots of deal brokers who charge for making these introductions.
-They all tend to and are incentivised to overstate the nature of their relationship.
-They will say they are best friends, but in reality they only met at a conference once and that is it.
+They all tend to and are incentivized to overstate the nature of their relationship.
+They will say they are best friends, but in reality, they only met at a conference once and that is it.
 In these cases, as we discussed before with borrowed credibility, if your broker has a poor relationship with the investor that will also be transposed onto you in the same way that a good relationship would be.